-- We do not piercing minors.
-We are 18+ only.

-- We only take walk-ins from 12pm to 5pm.
-Appointments always take priority.
-We are often times completely booked in advance which means we often don’t take walk-ins.

-- We are requiring all visitors receiving services to complete to a consent form on the day of the visit only, online, before entering the studio.

-If you’ve never been in a piercing studio like ours before, you may find it to be quite a bit different than tattoo studios you might have visited previously.
-To make things simple, and to help our new clients know what to expect, we’ve created this FAQ for anyone looking for body piercing information regarding our studio in Long Beach.

-What will prevent me from being pierced at New Flower Studio?
+We do not piercing minors.
+We are 18+ only. > - We only take walk-ins from 12pm to 5pm.
+Appointments always take priority. > We are often times completely booked in advance which means we often don’t > take walk-ins. > - We are requiring all visitors receiving new piercings to complete an > online consent form on the day of their visit only. > > If you’ve never been in a piercing studio like ours before, you may find it > to be quite a bit different than other studios you might have visited > previously.
+To make things simple, and to help our new clients know what to > expect, we’ve created this FAQ for anyone looking for body piercing > information regarding our studio in Long Beach. > > What will prevent me from being pierced at New Flower Studio?